AL6981/Fostering-an-Inclusive-Community/practice-protocol.md

 7) Re-enact scenario incorporating the feedback.
 (5 min)

 ### Group discussion:
 Was that conversation effective?
 Why or why not?
 What could have been done differently?
-Where might we use these skills while at work?
+Where might we use these skills in your relationships at home, while at work, other times?